-This is a super fun scrapbook to make, and gives you something to focus on while away.
+This is a super fun scrapbook to make and gives you something to focus on while away.
 If you’re going on a family holiday, a solo trip, or even just a little weekend getaway, a scrapbook is a great way to keep all souvenirs, photos, insights, quotes, drawings, and so on together.
 While away, you can go around and collect things like leaves if you’re surrounded by nature, or ticket stubs and pamphlets if you’re in the city.
 When you reflect on your trip, the scrapbook is sure to remind you of a lot of forgotten memories!

 - Wedding scrapbook –

 You or someone close to you getting married?
 A wedding scrapbook is something that is sure to be held close to heart for a long time.
-If it’s yourself that’s getting married, a scrapbook can be a fun way to collect all the different inspiration and ideas you’ve had along the way.
+If it’s yourself that’s getting married, a scrapbook can be a fun way to collect all the different inspirations and ideas you’ve had along the way.
 Record all your stresses, your troubles, your excitement, and your thoughts to look back on later.
 Try to keep this book free of any ‘official’ wedding stuff, and keep it personal.
 If it’s someone close to you getting married, you could take secret snaps and jot down stories from the lead up to the wedding, before handing it to the bride or groom on their wedding day.
 They’ll truly love this gift.

 - Baby scrapbook –

-Now this is a popular idea, and so much fun for your kids to look at when they’re older!
-Start making a scrapbook while pregnant, keeping all your ultrasound images, writing down your cravings, your weird behaviours and habits, and then after giving birth start jotting down stories about your newborn.
-Collect images, hand and foot prints, any little memories, and your children are sure to love looking back on this scrapbook when older.
+Now, this is a popular idea, and so much fun for your kids to look at when they’re older!
+Start making a scrapbook while pregnant, keeping all your ultrasound images, writing down your cravings, your weird behaviours, and habits, and then after giving birth start jotting down stories about your newborn.
+Collect images, hand and footprints, any little memories, and your children are sure to love looking back on this scrapbook when older.

 - Hobby scrapbook –